Notes on the linearity defect and applications: Introduction

 {\bf Theorem \ref{thm_ld0}.} {\em Let $(R,\mm)\to (S,\nn)$ be a surjection of local rings such that $\lind_R S=0$.
 Then for any finitely generated $S$-module $N$, there is an equality $\lind_R N=\lind_S N$.}

-Following \cite{IyR}, $R$ is said to be {\em absolutely Koszul} if every finitely generated $R$-module has finite linearity defect.
+Following \cite{IyR}, $R$ is said to be {\em absolutely Koszul} if every finitely generated $R$-module has a finite linearity defect.
 For instance, if $Q$ is a complete intersection of quadrics and $Q\to R$ is a Golod surjective map of graded $k$-algebras (i.e.~ either $Q=R$ or $\reg_Q R=1$), then $R$ is absolutely Koszul (see \cite[Proposition 5.8, Theorem 5.9]{HIy}).
 The reader may consult \cite{CINR}, \cite{IyR} for more examples and questions concerning absolutely Koszul rings.
-As a corollary of Theorem \ref{thm_ld0}, we show that absolutely Koszul algebras are stable under specialization, i.e., going modulo a regular linear form (Corollary \ref{cor_aK}).
+As a corollary of Theorem \ref{thm_ld0}, we show that absolutely Koszul algebras are stable under specialization.
 This answers in the positive a question raised in \cite[Remark 3.10]{CINR}.

 In the second part of Section \ref{sect_applications}, we introduce a local version of modules with linear quotients \cite{HT}, and prove that it enjoys the same property as in the graded case.
 This is a simple application of Theorem \ref{pure_extension} (strictly speaking, we only need a special case proved in \cite[Proposition 5.3]{GM}).
-In contrast to the belief expressed in \cite[Page 461, line 6-8]{AIS} that the method of Koszul filtration neither ``covers the local situation, nor gives information on the homological properties of finite $R$-modules other than $k$'', we recover \cite[Theorem 1.1]{AIS} (partly) and \cite[Theorem 3.2]{AIS} (fully) using filtration arguments, in Proposition \ref{Conca_gen}.
-On the other hand, the method of \cite{AIS} does give stronger statements and the reader is encouraged to consult their paper.
+In contrast to the belief expressed in \cite[Page 461, line 6-8]{AIS} that the filtration method neither ``covers the local situation, nor gives information on the homological properties of finite $R$-modules other than $k$'', we recover (partly) the results from \cite{AIS} using filtration arguments (see Proposition \ref{Conca_gen}).
+On the other hand, the method of \cite{AIS} does give stronger statements and the reader is encouraged to consult that paper.

 In the last part of Section \ref{sect_applications}, we give another application of the main theorems of Section \ref{sect_Koszul_modules}.
 We prove that any intersection of three linear ideals has linearity defect zero (Theorem \ref{thm_3ideals}).
 Note that Francisco and Van Tuyl \cite[Theorem 4.3]{FV} prove a similar statement but their method only works for monomial ideals and does not cover our situation.
-We hope to revisit the paper of Francisco and Van Tuyl in future work to show how the theory of linearity defect may yield interesting information on componentwise linear ideals.
+We hope to show in future work how the theory of linearity defect may yield interesting information on componentwise linear ideals, e.g. via recovering the result of Francisco and Van Tuyl.